Flattery I hope to deserve on the Rush Limbaugh show.

 That's what I want to do.

-If it comes to dumbing down our message or or changing our message, or you know, if you know if if if if anybody suggests for example, if anyone suggests to a Republican candidate that he should stop referring to illegal aliens and start referring to them as undocumented workers, any campaign staffer suggesting that should be fired because he w is is asking that candidate to lie.
+If it comes to dumbing down our message or changing our message or, you know, if anybody suggests, for example, if anyone suggests to a Republican candidate that he should stop referring to illegal aliens and start referring to them as undocumented workers, any campaign staffer suggesting that should be fired because he is asking that candidate to lie.

 All right.

-So the in in no way am I talking about surrendering proper phraseology for dumbed down PC phraseology.
+So in no way am I talking about surrendering proper phraseology for dumbed down PC phraseology?

 That's always going to be no.